 Why the lucky stiff is a well known name among most Ruby developers.
 Many have read his Ruby programming tutorials and seen his spectacular performances (or whatever they are) at RailsConf and elsewhere.
-Personally, I owe him a lot for Hpricot, the liberal HTML parser (at my government agency we use it to run the quarterly test of all public websites in Sweden).
+Personally, I owe him a lot for Hpricot, the liberal HTML parser (at my previous government agency Verva we used it to run the quarterly test of all public websites in Sweden).
 Hpricot is also the default parser for the Ruby Accessibility Analysis Kit.

 The Hackety Hack